Amazon’s next big hardware splash could watch as well as listen

 Its likely the camera would record video in the cloud and Amazon has an entire server business where that footage could be stored.

 However, the firm has endured a tough week in that regard.
-A failure of its S3 platform on Tuesday caused havoc around the internet with many sites suffering breakages and outages when back-end data suddenly becoming unavailable.
+A failure of its S3 platform on Tuesday caused havoc around the internet with many sites suffering breakages and outages when back-end data suddenly became unavailable.

 On Thursday, the company revealed what caused the glitch, claiming human error was responsible.